default-output-block.skip-main

 The lack of consistency

-Mitchell-Kouttab said they had international law on their side but the problem was that international law was upheld inconsistently.
+Mitchell-Kouttab said Palestine had international law on their side but the problem was that international law needed to be consistently and fairly applied and upheld.

-“When you talk about Palestine and Israel, it’s got to be more than tweets and statements.
-It actually needs to be action,” she said.
+“When you address the Palestinian and Israeli situation, it’s got to be more than tweets and statements.
+There actually needs to be action,” she said.

 Mitchell-Kouttab said she wasn’t an expert but this inconsistency could be what it considers to be important or tactical for its foreign policy.

-“If New Zealand’s foreign policy wants to run behind Five Eyes and the coattails of the US, then what it’s doing makes sense.
-But if it’s going to be independent, it needs to protect its people.”
+“If New Zealand’s foreign policy is to follow the decisions made by the Five Eyes countries and behind the coattails of the US, then what it’s doing makes sense.
+But if New Zealand’s foreign policy is going to remain independent, it needs to protect its people and put New Zealand interests first.”

 She said she didn’t understand why New Zealand was in Yemen.
 Although NZ defence officials have said their staff in the operation had nothing to do with Gaza, she believes it had everything to do with Gaza and the explanations and lack of transparency didn’t cut it for many people.